-Lucy Quist is an International Business Leader and the author of the book, The Bold New Normal.
+Lucy Quist is an INSEAD Board Director and the author of the book, The Bold New Normal.

 She focuses on technology, transformation and thought leadership for positive business returns.
 She is the first Ghanaian woman to head a multinational telecommunications company as the former CEO of Airtel Ghana.
 She is a co-founder of the Executive Women Network.
 She served as the Vice President of FIFA's normalisation committee in Ghana.